Welcome to the Los Angeles Asian Pacific Film Festival

 The Festival will be different from previous editions.
 We have to be, and we will continue to be.

-We are proud to open the Festival with Ann Kaneko’s MANZANAR, DIVERGENT: WHEN WATER BECOMES DUST.
+We are proud to open the Festival with Ann Kaneko’s MANZANAR, DIVERTED: WHEN WATER BECOMES DUST.
 Manzanar has always been a place of convergence for our communities, and our Festival programs highlight the always-present Indigenous interconnections that we often make invisible.

 Intersections and convergences are effective ways for us to safely connect with each other.
 We also need to be brave and welcome collisions.
 It’s easy to coalesce as an “AAPI” community when we’re going against hate and white supremacy.
 However, the required work needed for us to build collective power is to confront issues that divide us, from discussing why Black Lives Matter with our families, to acknowledging Asian settler colonialism in Oceania and how these power structures are replicated and represented in media.
 We have a lot of work to do to mitigate our own unjust practices that create inequalities within our communities.